raymcdermott/add-lib-demo-app/README.md

 # add-lib demo-app

-An app that can be contacted via a REPL and have a library added.
+An app that can be contacted via a REPL and have a library added at runtime.

 See Alex Miller's post on [add-lib](http://insideclojure.org/2018/05/04/add-lib/)